DenWaritthon/ur_move_ws/README.md

 ![Dummy Environment Detail](<pictures/Dummy Environment Detail.png>)

-Create Dummy Environment for simulate box on pallet for UR5 Robot pickup position and detection centroid of box for set pick target position to move UR5 Robot.
-In this project using Contour Detection algorithm to detection box and set taerget position relate to detail in picture.
+Create Dummy Environment for simulate box on pallet for UR5 Robot pickup position and detection centroid of the box for set pick target position to move UR5 Robot.
+In this project using Contour Detection algorithm to detect box and set target position relate to detail in picture.

 **UR5 Path Planning and Execute Move UR5**

-Using Universal_Robots_ROS2_Driver for connect UR5 Robot to ROS2 systerm and Using MoveIt package for create path of UR5 Robot and execute path to move real UR5 Robot using `MoveGroupInterface`.
+Using Universal_Robots_ROS2_Driver for connect UR5 Robot to ROS2 system and Using MoveIt package for create path of UR5 Robot and execute path to move real UR5 Robot using `MoveGroupInterface`.

 ## Network setup UR5 Robot
 ### Setup UR5